 Due to border tensions between Tigray and Amhara Regional States, travel in Amhara within 50km of the border areas is not advised.
 There have been reports of armed attacks on vehicles along main roads after dark or when there is poor visibility.
 There also continue to be reports of clashes between armed groups within Amhara and in areas bordering Oromia region.

 Only essential travel to Amhara region is advised at this time due to demonstrations in the region (including Debre Berhan, Gondar, Bahir Dar, Debre Tabor, Weldiya) from 10 April 2023.
 As a result night-time curfews as well as security and traffic restrictions have been imposed in and between a number of cities.

 Travel to Northern Afar within 100km of the border areas with Tigray north of Semera town is not advised.

 Tensions in the border zones between Afar and Somali regions can give rise to unrest and violence.

-All travel to western Oromia should be avoided, including Nekemte, West Wellega, East Wellega and Kelem Wellega zones.
-You should also avoid all travel to the West Guji and Gedeo zones (on the border between Oromia and SNNPR regions) due to civil unrest and armed clashes.
+Due to clashes between armed groups and security forces, inter-communal violence and militia activity, all travel to western Oromia should be avoided, including Nekemte, West Wellega, East Wellega and Kelem Wellega zones.
+You should also avoid all travel to the East and West Guji and Gedeo zones (on the border between Oromia and SNNPR regions) due to civil unrest and armed clashes.